-First thing is I don’t understand how you can love to ride in the rain, its one of my hates in life, when the water starts to get under your clothes and runs down your back, its terrible.
+The first thing is I don’t understand how you can love to ride in the rain, its one of my hates in life, when the water starts to get under your clothes and runs down your back, it’s terrible.

-After a ride in the rain you need to have a shower and a drying off, then I suggest you dry your bike, any water that is left on the frame and equipment is not going to do it any good.
+After a ride in the rain, you need to have a shower and a drying off.
+Afterward, I suggest you dry your bike.
+Any water that is left on the frame and equipment is not going to do it any good.
 The best thing to do is to clean the bike after your ride; this will take all the grit, oil, diesel and other chemicals from the road which will damage your bike.

 The best thing is a bucket, warm water, washing up liquid and a sponge.
 Give the bike a good soaping over then a rinse with fresh water.

-Now you have a nice clean bike, but a wet one, so with a clean cloth give the bike a good drying and now most importantly you need to oil the chain, gears, brake pivots and any other moving parts.
+Now you have a nice clean bike, but a wet one.
+So with a clean cloth give the bike a good drying.
+Most importantly you need to oil the chain, gears, brake pivots, and any other moving parts.
 This protects everything and the oil will displace any water that could cause any rust.

 Water can get into the frame and rust it from the inside